 ATEX sets the global standard

-The European Union (EU) 94/9/EC Directive, commonly referred to as ATEX (Atmospheres Explosibles), is the primary IS standard for electrical and electronic equipment that is to be used in potentially explosive environments in EU countries.
+The European Union (EU) 94/9/EC Directive, commonly referred to as ATEX (Atmospheres Explosible), is the primary IS standard for electrical and electronic equipment that is to be used in potentially explosive environments in EU countries.
 Adopted in 2003, ATEX establishes mandatory safety requirements for equipment sold for use in those environments and serves as a model for similar directives adopted around the world.
 In the United States the NEC 500 and 505 codes define the requirements.
-NEC 505 is similar to ATEX in classification and related product markings of products used in
+NEC 505 is similar to ATEX in classification and related product markings of products used in hazardous areas.

 Third-party accreditation bodies such as Factory Mutual Research or Canadian Standards Association (CSA) certify that products meet ATEX regulations.
 To make sure you have the proper level of intrinsically safe tool for your environment, you should be aware of the various aspects of certification.